tessgi/TessGiWebsite/content/pages/the-mission/extended.md

 * 10-minute full frame images instead of 30-minute.

 The 20-second cadence mode was allotted to ~600 targets per sector.
-There was roughly a X times increase in the number of 2-minute cadenced targets in the GI program compared to the prime mission, that is ~15,000 target slots in each sector.
+There was roughly a 6 times increase in the number of 2-minute cadenced targets in the GI program compared to the prime mission, that is ~15,000 target slots in each sector.

 ##Proposal categories